GlobalWebIndex/challenge-elm/README.md

 - `elm-lang/html` must be used for rendering UI.
 - You are free use `ports` and `subscribtions` in case you want to.
 - You can use [screenshot](/media/screenshot.png) as inspiration for UI or come with any own layout if it's satisfy requirements.
-- All naming including comments and additional documentation must be in english language.
+- All naming including comments and additional documentation must be in English language.
 - Final result must be in form of full git repository with your own implementation.
 - There are **no time restrictions** for completing this challenge.
 - **(Only) First part is required.**